 - State: Michigan

-- Primary courts: Genesee County Circuit Court (7th Circuit) and city District Courts
+- Primary courts: Genesee County Circuit Court (7th Judicial Circuit); 67th District Court (Flint); 68th District Court (other Genesee communities)

 Population estimates from the U.S. Census Bureau.